chahero/smart-eyes-with-gemma/TECHNICAL_WRITEUP.md

-# Technical Write-up: Smart Gemma Stick
+# Technical Write-up: Smart Eyes with Gemma

 ## 1. Introduction

-The Smart Gemma Stick is an innovative assistive system designed to enhance the independence and safety of visually impaired individuals.
+Smart Eyes with Gemma is an innovative assistive system designed to enhance the independence and safety of visually impaired individuals.
 This project leverages cutting-edge on-device AI capabilities, specifically Google's Gemma 3n and Gemma 3 models via Ollama, combined with real-time object detection (YOLOv11) and high-quality speech synthesis (Piper TTS).
 Our goal is to provide a comprehensive, private, and real-time environmental awareness solution that goes beyond traditional assistive devices.

-This technical write-up details the architecture, implementation, and the specific utilization of Gemma models within the Smart Gemma Stick, highlighting the challenges overcome and the rationale behind our technical decisions. **While the ultimate vision for the Smart Gemma Stick is to be an embedded system directly integrated into a smart cane or similar wearable device for seamless, always-on assistance, this current implementation is developed as a web-based application.
-This approach was chosen to overcome immediate technical constraints related to hardware integration and to facilitate an accessible online demo for this competition.**
+This technical write-up details the architecture, implementation, and the specific utilization of Gemma models within Smart Eyes with Gemma, highlighting the challenges overcome and the rationale behind our technical decisions. **While the ultimate vision for Smart Eyes with Gemma is to be an embedded system directly integrated into smart assistive devices such as intelligent canes, smart glasses, or purpose-built wearable devices for seamless, always-on assistance, this current implementation is developed as a web-based application.
+This approach was chosen to overcome immediate technical constraints related to hardware integration and to facilitate an accessible online demo for the Gemma 3n Impact Challenge, while demonstrating the viability of Gemma 3n's on-device capabilities for future embedded deployment.**

 ## 2. System Architecture

-The Smart Gemma Stick operates on a client-server architecture, enabling real-time video processing and AI-powered voice guidance.
+Smart Eyes with Gemma operates on a client-server architecture, enabling real-time video processing and AI-powered voice guidance.

 ```mermaid
 graph TD